Sterniii3/KMstability/README.md

 Betensky, R. A. (2015).
 Measures of follow-up in time-to-event studies: Why provide them and what should they be?.
 Clinical Trials, 12(4), 403-408.

-Erdmann, S. (2022).
-Commentary on Betensky (2015): How to report the stability and precision of Kaplan-Meier estimates as well as measures of follow-up in time-to-event studies: R tool KMstability.
-Clinical Trials (submitted).
+Erdmann, S. & Betensky, R. A. (2023).
+How to report the stability and precision of Kaplan-Meier estimates as well as measures of follow-up in time-to-event studies: R tool KMstability.
+SoftwareX (submitted).